Antidissmist/draw_sequence/README.md

 Missing features:
 - not tested with sequence tracks other than sprites.
-- sprite origin is not implemented
+- parameter tracks for "origin" and others are not implemented.
+Only position, rotation, scale.
 - sprite index, sprite speed not implemented.
 It will just play the sprite's animation. (for now)
 - there is no interpolation.
 My code is for using a sequence just like a frame based animation.